 Prior to final compliance with the Trash Amendments, the Permittee must continue implementing some general trash reduction BMPs, carried over from Order No. R3-2012-0005, to provide litter and trash control throughout the Order coverage area.
-This Order includes interim compliance milestones which are consistent with the dates the Permittee has committed to in its Trash Reduction Implementation Plan.
-The Permittee indicates it has already treated 28 percent of Priority Land Uses.70

 Trash Monitoring Plan -